 Testimonials are a great way to promote your business, so why not ask some of your regulars to give you some feedback?

 There are many great ways to show your bookers you care whilst promoting your business simultaneously.
-Just make sure you're following the rules and making the most of the information you have at hand for great results!
+Ensure you're following the rules and making the most of your information for great results!
 Don't be afraid to think outside the box too.
 Everyone's email inboxes are full of more information than they could consume in a lifetime, so embrace your individuality and keep it personal!

 This article is part of an ongoing series to empower you to get the most out of your Bookwhen subscription.
 Have you used the Customer List to reach out to your customers?
 Perhaps you're using Bookwhen in your unique way?
 We love hearing from our customers, so get in touch and let us know!